Seeru-crypto/oracle/markdownCheats.md

 }
 ```

-## It is possible to use pure HTML components in markdown
+## It is possible to use pure HTML tags in markdown

 <p style="font-size: 10px">This is a small tekst</p>